sassoftware/sasoptpy/doc/workflow.rst

 to client-side.
 This is especially very noticable when using large chunks of variable and constraint groups.

-The only disadvantage of using server-side models is that variables are often needs to be accessed directly from the resulting SASDataFrame objects.
+The only disadvantage of using server-side models is that variables often need to be accessed directly from the resulting SASDataFrame objects.
 Since components of the models are abstract, accessing objects directly is often not possible.